Skip to main content

 Institute for Futures Research in Human Sciences

 The Institute for Futures Research in Human Sciences is engaged in interdisciplinary futures and innovation research, with a particular focus on the humanities and social sciences.
-As a hub for interdisciplinary futures research, the institute is one of the most active research institutions under the SFU umbrella.
-For more information, see Current externally funded projects at the Institute for Futures Research in Human Sciences.
+As a hub for interdisciplinary prospective research, the institute is one of the most active research institutions under the SFU umbrella.

 Academic activities